HX-GCAMEY/HX-GCAMEY/README.md

 <p align="center"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=hx-gcamey" alt="gamalielcamey" /></a> </p>

-- 🌱 I’m currently learning **I'm currently on my search for the first opportunity as a developer and im really exited that you are in my page!
+- 🌱 I'm really exited that you are in my page!
 I'll tell you a bit about my self! 😹**

 - 📫 How to reach me **lic.camey@gmail.com**

 - 📄 Know about my experiences [I have a bachelors degree in culinary arts (yep I know this is really far from the kitchen!
-LOL) but I decided it wasnt my thing so I made the decision to take a leap of faith and start my coding life from scratch, its been only a year but I feel I've made some huge progress and looking back I realize its been quite an adventure 🧙‍♂️ ...](I have a bachelors degree in culinary arts (yep I know this is really far from the kitchen!
-LOL) but I decided it wasnt my thing so I made the decision to geat a leap of faith and start my coding life from scratch, its been only a year but I feel I've made some huge progress and looking back I realize its been quite an adventure 🧙‍♂️ ...)
+LOL) but I decided it wasnt my thing so I made the decision to take a leap of faith and start my coding life from scratch, its been only a few years now but I feel I've made some huge progress and looking back I realize its been quite an adventure 🧙‍♂️ ...Right now Im working as a fullstack developer / Instructor at Soy Henry and I feel awesome about sharing what I know with others and at the same time learning and coding!!!]

 <h3 align="left">Connect with me:</h3>
 <p align="left">